lalalune/data2png/README.md

 This tool lets you embed and retrieve text data to/from an image.
 It's useful when you want to embed data as JSON but want it to have a nice preview image and immutable transmission format.

-Heavily influenced by this project: https://github.com/mykeels/steganography But I needed something that worked in the browser with no dependencies or cryptography.
+Heavily influenced by / some code copy and pasted from this project: https://github.com/mykeels/steganography

 If you want to add a password to your data and encrypt it, use that library.
+I needed something that worked in the browser with minimal dependencies or cryptography.

+## Use Cases

+Watermarking your images, adding metadata for game pieces or collectibles, tickets to your awesome VR club, anything where you want to track the uniqueness or immutability of your source file.
+I got the idea thinking about how to make a collectible card deck that could contain links to other cards, as well as the card back itself, all in a single file.

+## Future Work
+Ask me about NAL blocks and data2mp4 :)

 ## Usage